trushil/Arduino-Security-Panel-System/README.md

 ![Alt Text](https://github.com/trushil/Arduino-Security-Panel-System/blob/master/img/circuit.jpg)

-## Uploading sketch
+## Uploading Sketch
 To assemble this system gather the materials mentioned in Requirements and Materials.
-Connect each and every hardware component according to the Build instructions.

 ### Follow these steps to upload the code to Arduino Mega 2560: